A Short Walk in the Hindu Kush: Structure

 The book is narrated in the first person by Newby.

 Newby begins with an anecdotal description of his frustration with life in the fashion business in London, and how he came to leave it.

-He tells how he and his friend Hugh Carless receive brief training in mountaineering technique, on boulders and small cliffs in North Wales.
+He tells how he and his friend Carless receive brief training in mountaineering technique, on boulders and small cliffs in North Wales.
 The inn's waitresses are expert climbers; they take Newby and Carless up a difficult climbing route, Ivy Sepulchre on Dinas Cromlech.

 Newby drives to Istanbul with his wife, Wanda.

 Meeting Carless, they drive across Turkey to Persia (present day Iran).
 They brake to an emergency stop on the road, just short of a dying nomad, and with difficulty convince the police they did not cause the death.

 Wanda returns home and the men cross Persia and Afghanistan, driving 5,000 miles (8,000 km) in a month, through Herat to Kandahar and Kabul.
 There are comic touches, as when "The proprietor Abdul, a broken-toothed demon of a man, conceived a violent passion for Hugh."

 Newby and Carless try to acclimatise to the altitude with a practice walk.
 They visit the Foreign Ministry, hire an Afghan cook, and buy a "very short" list of supplies.
 Newby describes the geography of Nuristan "walled in on every side by the most formidable mountains" and a little history, with the legend of descent from Alexander the Great, the British imperial adventures, and pre-war German expeditions.

 They are driven out from Kabul to the Panjshir valley by a servant from the Embassy.
 They stay in a tall mud house in a place with mulberry trees, vines and willows by a river.
 Hugh puts the dinner guests to sleep with a complicated story "about an anaconda killing a horse".

 Newby and Carless take on three "very small" horses and their horse-drivers.
 The cook has to return to Kabul.
 Despite having horses, they decide to carry 40 pound (20 kg) packs "to toughen ourselves up".
 Walking in the heat causes the local people to insult them, and makes their drivers angry, which does not make negotiating their pay any easier.

 Trying to find their feet, they push themselves hard, and get upset stomachs and blisters.
 They find a man "with his skull smashed to pulp"; the head driver suggests they should leave the place immediately.
 Two lammergeiers, carrion feeders, circle overhead.